OliWongDev/T3-A2/README.md

 Oliver worked on the data flow diagram with Steve and found the collaboration made it a smoother process of understanding.

-The team also sought help from the support educator on campus (Iryna) to understand what the database/collections/documents would look like so future structural of integration could be mitigated.
+The team also sought help from the support educator on campus (Iryna) to understand what the database/collections/documents would look like so future structural problems of integration could be mitigated.

 ### 19/01/22 (Thursday)